flegaspi700/Chat-AI/docs/04-development/mobile-responsive-layout.md

 ## Overview

-This document describes the mobile-first responsive design implementation for FileChat AI, ensuring an optimal user experience across all device sizes from mobile phones (320px) to large desktop screens (1920px+).
+This document describes the mobile-first responsive design implementation for DocuNote, ensuring an optimal user experience across all device sizes from mobile phones (320px) to large desktop screens (1920px+).

 ## Implementation Date